zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2022_preprint_reusing_intent.md

 # Keys must be unique to each paper, see section below for more details
 key: 2022_eurovis_reusing
 # Select one of the options below
-type: preprint
+type: paper
 order: 2022-03
 # use this if this paper was previously a preprint and you need to preserve the old URL
 # redirect_from: /publications/2017_preprint_lineage

 # Auto-generates titles and alt-descriptors
-shortname: reusing-intent
+shortname: Reusing Workflows
 # Add a 2:1 aspect ratio (e.g., width: 400px, height: 200px) to the folder /assets/images/publications/
-image: 2022_preprint_reusing_intent.jpg
+image: 2022_eurovis_reusing_intent.png
 # Add a 2:1 aspect ratio teaser figure (e.g., width: 1200px, height: 600px) to the folder /assets/images/publications/
-image_large: 2022_preprint_reusing_intent.jpg
+image_large: 2022_eurovis_reusing_intent.png

 # Authors in the "database" can be used with just their person "key"
 authors: